 She’s currently a New Media Specialist at the American Museum of Natural History and the co-editor/founder of THE AMERICAN GUIDE.
 She lives in New York.

-TOM McNAMARA is American by birth, Minnesotan by the grace of God.
+TOM McNAMARA is American by birth, Minnesotan by the grace of God and bleeds Paul Bunyan red flannel and Babe the Blue Ox blue.
 A multimedia journalist and an award-winning web producer, he’s worked for the last six years in public broadcasting.
 Programs include: Wide Angle, PBS NewsHour, History Detectives, and PBS Need to Know.
 His work has also appeared on NPR.

 He’s currently a freelance digital producer and the co-editor/founder of THE AMERICAN GUIDE.
 He lives in New York.